srivp365/lol_analyzer/README.md

 ## 🔮 Roadmap & Next Steps

-This project is actively being developed to scale from a local analytics tool into a deployed, ML-enhanced platform.

-- [In Progress] Cloud Deployment: Containerizing the full stack (FastAPI, React, PostgreSQL) via Docker Compose and deploying behind an Nginx reverse proxy on an Oracle Cloud Infrastructure (OCI) instance.
+I'm still working on this project, mainly on trying to incorporate some form of Machine Learning into this, given the rich data I'm able to get from the API.

-- Machine Learning Pipeline: Building an XGBoost/LightGBM win-prediction model leveraging engineered features like Gold Diff @ 15, CS Diff @ 15, and Vision Score.
+- Machine Learning Implementation: Add a win-prediction algorithm that takes in information like CS Diff, Gold Diff, Vision score etc.

-- Explainable AI: Integrating SHAP (SHapley Additive exPlanations) values so the application can output human-readable, specific coaching advice based on the ML model's feature importance.
+- Explainable AI: Implement an algorithm that takes the insights produced by the previous ML model, and produce human readable output based on feature weight.

-- Playstyle Clustering: Utilizing K-Means clustering on historical telemetry to categorize player archetypes.

-- CI/CD Integration: Setting up GitHub Actions for automated testing and deployment.

 ## 💭 Feedback and Contributions

-As a first-year engineering student, I built this project to tackle real-world data engineering and full-stack challenges.
-I am actively looking for feedback on system architecture, database design, and React state management.
+As a first-year engineering student, I built this project as a means of bettering my full stack skills, while also learning more about Docker, OCI and sql-alchemy.

 If you see an area for optimization, have deployment advice, or just want to discuss the code, please feel free to open an Issue or start a Discussion.